braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 You can [duplicate]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/duplicate/) and [archive]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/archive/) email templates!
 Learn more about creating and managing templates and creative content in [Templates & Media]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/).

 ## Commenting on email templates
-You can comment on email templates in the drag-and-drop editor.
+You can comment on email templates in the Drag-and-Drop Editor.
 Click the Content Block or row in the email body that you’d like to comment on, then select the <i class="fas fa-comment"></i> comment icon.
 This opens a sidebar where you can enter your comment through the text input field by clicking **Submit**.
 Click **Done**, then **Save Template** to save your comment and make it visible to other users.

 Once saved, users will see floating icons over unaddressed comments.
 Selecting **Resolve** will resolve these comments.